Peoria Mayor Continues To Defend Police Raid Of Twitter User's Home, Threatens To Sue For Defamation

-from the that's-not-how-it-works dept
+from the at-rock-bottom-but-still-working-that-shovel dept

 His statement shovels blame on the media, complains about having his "identity stolen" and goes long on pointing out that the Twitter account (or "site," as he prefers to call it) was not clearly marked as a parody at its inception.
 But the highlight by far is Mayor Ardis reading some of the tweets delivered by the account.

 Ardis still seems to think he's completely right, but nearly everything he states is wrong.